Georg Michaelis: Chancellor

 But Michaelis was a pragmatist and a realist, whatever the Kaiser might have believed about military victory.

 The Chancellor chaired the Second Kreuznach Conference discussing the fate of Alsace-Lorraine on 14 August 1917.

 The proposal included one for an integrated Federal State coupled to socio-economic changes connecting the Prussian-Hessian railways across Germany.
 Alsace's connectivity was an extension of a war aims policy via Aachen into the Belgian occupied zones and across neutral Netherlands, as had already been achieved in Luxembourg.
 Longwiy was the centre of German Steel Association's industry.
 Located on the border of Belgium and Lorraine, it was at the contractual nexus of the Low Countries adjacent to the Dutch treaty town of Maastricht.
 German industrialists, including Thyssen and Krupp, wanted a guaranteed supply of coal from France and return to an answer to the Belgian Question, which monopolised the thinkers on the Western Front.

 On 29 August, it was in light of the Longwy-Briey Plan railway carriage meeting near Aachen that he was given "an impossible task" of perpetuating the war for "another ten years".
 But the economic plan Mitteleuropa depended on the Quadruple Alliance which was in trouble.
 The brains behind the second conference was the new Secretary of State, Max von Kuhlmann, with Czernin and Hohenlohe (Austria) chaired in chamber by Michaelis.
 But he underestimated Britain's economic determination to stay the course until the bitter end.

 The unenviable task to spell out the myth of a German victory fell to Michaelis, still obliged to the Kaiser and OHL in a report to the Conference.

 In the end the government won over the Reichstag with only one small party outstanding in its continual opposition to the plan.
 The Fatherland Party and the OHL, now under Ludendorff, demanded a rigorous pro-Kaiser pursuance of a Rumanian-Germany.
 Bessarabia, a rich and fertile agricultural basin, was ripe for the Central Powers to pick.
 Michaelis was sceptical of OHL's avowal of the closest relationship with Austria when another conference was called for 7 October.
 Still dominated by the obsession with seaports for the Reich, Michaelis demanded access in Dalmatia from the Austrians, as well as those on the Belgian coast.
 Through the vehicle of Mitteleuropa he sought to enable the Austrian economy to withstand the peace conditions he knew would be imposed on the German customs union.

 But the candidate chosen as the new Chancellor was the Army's and not that of the Reichstag.
-"We have lost a statesman and secured a functionary in his place", remarked Conrad Haussmann, a Social Democrat member of the Reichstag.
+"We have lost a statesman and secured a functionary in his place", remarked Conrad Haussmann, a member of the Reichstag from the Progressive People's Party.